Further Information

 If you have any questions, please contact

-In this seminar, we are going to focus on some topics in life and pension insurance.
-We are specifically dealing with different types of risk inherent in a life insurance contract and optimal retirement products.
+In this seminar, we are going to focus on some topics in actuarial science, including life insurance decisions, investment decisions, and climate risk.
+We are specifically dealing with optimal investment models, topics related to sustainable assets and peer-to-peer insurance, and topics related to catastrophic risk and ambiguity.
 The seminar is based on scientific papers that summarize recent results in this area.

 The seminar is suitable for Master students in Wirtschaftsmathematik, Wirtschaftswissenschaften or Finance.
 Previous knowledge in Personenversicherungsmathematik, Insurance Economics and Finanzmathematik 1 are helpful.